AnyLogic

 5. Click save on the left sidebar.

-6. Now, on the experiment dashboard, modify how much memory is allocated.
+6. Now, on the experiment dashboard, change how much memory is allocated.

-The amount of allocated memory should be no more than half of all RAM available on the machine that serves Private Cloud minus RAM allocated for models being run currently.
+The amount of memory allocated should be no more than half of the total RAM available on the machine serving Private Cloud minus the RAM allocated for the models currently running.

 An update of the SSL certificate is required